danielpenno/danielpenno/README.md

 > >
 > > Web Servers: *Apache, NGINX, IIS*
 >
-> ✍️ I am a fast learner, have solid knowledge sharing skills and am proficient in English.
+> ✍️ I'm a quick learner, I have strong skills in knowledge sharing, and I'm proficient in English with advanced proficiency.
 >
 > 🏖 In my leisure time, I constantly seek knowledge and also have fun with online games, haha.
 >
-> ✨ I am constantly looking for new challenges and opportunities to apply my knowledge and skills efficiently and innovatively.
+> ✨ I'm constantly looking for new challenges and opportunities to apply my knowledge and skills efficiently and innovatively.
 If you are looking for a committed professional, passionate about technology and ready to face new challenges, I am available to contribute to your team.
 >
 > 📧 Let's talk?
 Feel free to add me or contact me
 >